 So how do you make a cherry pie filling not runny?

-- Add more fruit.
+- Add more fruit to the can of pie filling.
 We covered that already, right?
-Additional fruit holds the gel in place, keeping it from being too runny.
+Additional fruit is a simple way to hold the gel in place, keeping it from being too runny.

 - Stir in instant modified cornstarch.
 Use this in both baked and no-bake pies.